 The Cobb ‘kitchen in a bag’ is an insanely good campsite cooker, elevating a day by the water from start to finish.
 The start: cooked breakfasts.
 The middle: the best thin-based pizzas ever, which save any rainy day (put any excess dough in afterwards to bake bread rolls for the next morning).
 The end: slap up dinners, whether you want to smoke a trout, roast a chicken or do a BBQ on the griddle.
 From £115-305.
 Find out more at Cobb.

-A £39 “force-shield” that fisherman the world over swear by.
-This creates a ‘no-fly’ zone that clear midges from within a 15 foot radius – you can watch the midges turn away from your invisible protective hub.
+A £39 “force-shield” that fishermen the world over swear by.
+This creates a “no-fly” zone that clear midges from within a 15-foot radius – you can watch the midges turn away from your invisible protective hub.
 We have spent a lot of half terms going half crazy camping with midges, somewhere near a beautiful swim spot.
 Currently performing brilliantly on test in Norway where midges can beat those in Scotland.
-Active ingredient Allethrin, a synthetic form of a chemical found naturally in the chrysanthemums.
+Active ingredient Allethrin, a synthetic form of a chemical found naturally in chrysanthemums.
 Thermocell Backpacker Mosquito Repeller, £39, Go Outdoors.